Learn and Explore

 Visitor Centers & Other Facilities

-- The Backcountry Information Center (adjacent to the Denali Bus Depot) is closed until May 15.
-Please note that you must still reserve your backcountry permit in advance, Learn more about backpacking in spring or summer 2021.
+- The Backcountry Information Center (adjacent to the Denali Bus Depot) is open from May 15 to September 22, 10 am to 4 pm daily.
+Please note that you must reserve your backcountry permit in advance: Learn more about backpacking in summer 2021.

 Entrance Fees & Passes

 Entrance fees to Denali are required.
 Visitors can learn about fees & passes in Denali and pay their park entrance fees online in advance, or upon arrival to the entrance area of the park.
 The Denali Annual Pass is also available for purchase online.
-Please note that until May 15, the only option to pay your park entrance fee is by doing so online.
 You must be able to show a park pass or proof of online purchase (on a mobile device or printed receipt) if asked by a park ranger.

 Reservations for 2021 summer bus trips opened on December 1, 2020.
 Buses in Denali are operated by our commercial partner, Doyon/Aramark Joint Venture.
 Visitors should read the Joint Venture's statement on COVID-19

 to understand how riding a bus will work this summer.

 A noteworthy change for 2021: Most buses will travel no farther than Eielson Visitor Center (Mile 66).

 - Service on May 20 started, as always, with non-narrated transit buses going to Toklat River (Mile 53).
 Narrated tour buses also began going to Toklat River on that date.

 - On June 1, transit buses began going as far as Eielson (Mile 66).
 Transit buses operate until September 16.